 Nema Enclosures produces high-quality carbon steel electrical enclosures in wall-mount, free-standing, floor-mount, junction box, and trough types.
 All electrical enclosures are designed and manufactured in compliance with NEMA standards; are UL listed, and/or IP-rated.
 We can provide passivated stainless steel electrical enclosures whereby the metal has been coated by a protective material, such as metal oxide, to create a shell against corrosion.
 Passivation is also used to strengthen and preserve the appearance of metals.

 Nema Enclosures electrical enclosures adhere to strict Nema Enclosures Quality Standards to ensure product performance and reliability.

-Nema Enclosures fabricates quality UL rated electrical and instrument enclosures to your exact specifications and that meet your lead times.
-We believe that by thinking about your electrical enclosure needs while you’re configuring what goes into it will save you time, money and frustration.
-Contact us today to learn how we can expedite custom enclosures and produce cost-effective safety rated standard enclosures to protect you and your equipment.
+Nema Enclosures fabricates quality UL-rated electrical and instrument enclosures to your exact specifications and that meet your lead times.
+We believe that thinking about your electrical enclosure needs while you’re configuring what goes into it will save you time, money, and frustration.
+Contact us today to learn how we can expedite custom enclosures and produce cost-effective safety-rated standard enclosures to protect you and your equipment.

 to inquire about a quote from NEMA Enclosures